Hesperian Health Guides

 Choosing a family planning method

-• Does she want to be sure she will not get pregnant using this method?
+- Does she want to be very sure she will not get pregnant?

-• Is she concerned about side effects (uncomfortable and unintended effects)?
+- Is she concerned about side effects (uncomfortable or unintended effects)?

-• Is the woman’s partner willing to cooperate in using family planning?
+- Is the woman’s partner willing to participate in using family planning?

 The methods described in this chapter work well to prevent pregnancy.
 Each of these methods also has disadvantages.
 The woman and her partner may need instruction on how to use the method.
 The method may cost something, it may require a medical visit, or it may have certain health risks.
 Make sure you understand how comfortable, safe, costly, or complicated each method is before you recommend it.
 Make sure the woman understands too.